Tuni

-Tuni is a City in Kakinada district of the Indian state of Andhra Pradesh.
-It is the second biggest City in Kakinada district.
+Tuni is a city in Kakinada district of the Indian state of Andhra Pradesh.
+It is the second biggest city in Kakinada district.
 Freedom fighter Alluri Sitaramaraju studied here.
-It is a major commercial marketing centre for more than 200+ surrounding villages in the district.
+It is a commercial marketing centre for more than 200 surrounding villages in the district.
 Tuni is a border point for the district of Kakinada.
-It is known for mango production, with nearly 250 varieties being exported from the area.
-Tuni City is also known as "Mango City".
-Tuni is also famous for the production of betel leaves and jute bags.
-A variety of cashew nuts are also produced in Tuni.
+It is known for mango production, with nearly 250 varieties being exported from the area; Tuni City is known as "Mango City".
+Tuni is also known for the production of betel leaves and jute bags.
+A variety of cashew nuts are produced in Tuni.

 History

 Before starting to be known as Tuni, it was called Tundi during the Vishnukundina dynasty period.
 Tuni as a historical site may date back to the 1st century CE in connection with Buddhism, which flourished in the nearby hillocks and villages such as Gopalapatnam, Satyavaram and Kummarilova, near the city of Tuni on the banks of the Thandava River.
 The Buddhist monks would have resided in Kummarilova village (Kummararam) from the 2nd century CE to 6th century CE and propagated Buddhism.
-The Buddhist 'aramas' and 'stupas' found in the village are testimony for their presence, they said.
-This village is called 'Panchasheela Buddhist Centre' as five Buddhist 'stupas' have been found here.
-Archaeology authorities found a Buddhist site at Kummarilova during a general survey carried out recently in the area.
+The Buddhist aramas and stupas found in the village are testimony for their presence, they said.
+This village is called "Panchasheela Buddhist Centre" as five Buddhist stupas have been found here.
+Archaeologists found a Buddhist site at Kummarilova during a general survey carried out recently in the area.

 Under the Kshatriyas of Vatsavai Dynasty, it was a Pargana (a sub-division in 15th century) in Keemarseema.
 After the division it became the capital of Kottam Estate.
-Tuni has been a famous marketplace since the 19th century CE.
+Tuni has been a marketplace since the 19th century CE.

-The Tuni Railway station had an important prominence on the Howrah-Madras railway line during the time of British India and after Independence.
+The Tuni Railway station was important for the Howrah-Madras railway line during the time of British India and after Independence.

-Raja Kalasala is one of the oldest schools in Tuni, with a history of more than 100 years.
-A prominent guerrilla war fighter during the Indian independence movement, Alluri Sitarama Raju, studied here.
+Raja Kalasala is one of the oldest schools in Tuni with a history of more than 100 years.
+A guerrilla war fighter during the Indian independence movement, Alluri Sitarama Raju, studied here.
 A statue of him was built at a junction.

 Demographics

-As per the Census of India 2021, Tuni had population of 254,448 of which 123,442 were males while 131,006 were females.
+As per the census of India 2021, Tuni had population of 254,448 of which 123,442 were males while 131,006 were females.
 The literacy rate within Tuni was 77.40%, higher than the state average of 67.02%.
 The male literacy rate was 82.79%, while the female literacy rate was 72.38%.